promise-emmanuel/RAG_PMG/RAG_PMG/data/Pmg_lds.md

 7. During interviews, invite missionaries to share one of their lesson plans from one of the missionary lessons.
 Ask them what these doctrines mean to them.

+> Beginning of chapter 3 of the 13 chapters in the preach my gospel manual
 # What Do I Study and Teach?
 (Page 43)

 The lessons in this chapter contain the essential doctrines, principles, and commandments that you are to study, believe, love, live, and teach.
 They are what the living prophets and apostles have directed you to teach.
 They are organized so that you can help others clearly understand the doctrines of Christ.
 The lessons in this chapter are: